xmppo/node-xmpp-bosh/whats_changed.md

 * Using [ejs](https://github.com/visionmedia/ejs) (Embedded JavaScript templates) instead of hand-crafting HTML code while displaying the status and system information pages.

+* Update node-expat dependency to v2.0.0.
+See [issue #56](https://github.com/dhruvbird/node-xmpp-bosh/issues/56) for more details.

 ### v0.6.4

 * *package.json* dependencies use *~* instead of *=* wherever applicable.